‘Modern-Day Slavery’: Migrants Sold At Slave Auction For $400 In Libya

 First Lieutenant Naser Hazam of the government’s Anti-illegal immigration Agency in Tripoli said he had not witnessed the slave auction.
 Although, he confirmed that there are gangs managing smuggling trips in Libya.

 He further said that they fill a boat with 100 people, those people may or may not make it.
-He added that the smuggler does not care as long as he gets the money and the migrant may get to Europe or die at the sea.
+He added that the smuggler does not care as long as he gets the money and the migrant may get to Europe or die at sea.

-Meanwhile, Mohammed Abdiker, the director of operation and emergencies for the International Organization for Migration, described the incident as extreme and drastic.
+Meanwhile, Mohammed Abdiker, the director of operations and emergencies for the International Organization for Migration, described the incident as extreme and drastic.
 He further said that some reports are truly horrifying and the latest reports of slave markets for migrants could be added to a long list of outrages.
 The Libyan authorities have promised to conduct investigations.

 [Featured Image by David Ramos/Getty Images]